psidex/CustomBangSearch/README.md

 git clone https://github.com/psidex/CustomBangSearch.git
 cd CustomBangSearch
 npm install
+npm run build-firefox OR build-firefox-release OR build-chrome OR build-chrome-release
 ```

+This produces a `build` directory containing the compiled JavaScript, and a zip file in the root of the project that can be uploaded to the browser web extension stores.

+Non "release" builds are not minified, and can contain debugging calls such as `console.log`.

 ### Details

-TODO: Update once done

-The only things actually required to build this extension from source to
-something that is installable in your browser are `react`, `react-dom`,
-`nanoid`, `react-hot-toast`, and `esbuild`.

-`web-ext` is used to generate the extension package but it _can_ be done by
-hand.

-Everything in `devDependencies` is purely for linting, and `typescript` and
-`webextension-polyfill` are purely used for type checking, they aren't required
-by `esbuild`.
+A custom script, `bob.mjs`, is used to build and package the extension.
+This was created just to speed up the build process and make testing much easier.

+esbuild is used to compile the TypeScript to JavaScript, the tsc compiler is listed as a dependency but this is just used for type checking / linting.

-`manifest.json` links to the compiled build made by `esbuild.config.js`, not the
-TS file.
-In a similar fashion, `options.html` links to the build not the TSX
-files, so make sure they are built before you build the extension package.
+The manifest files link to the compiled build made by esbuild, not the TS files, so make sure they are built before you build the extension package.

 ## Credits